This post may contain affiliate links. Please read our disclosure policy.

 -

-Brown the meat breaking up as it cooks into small pieces.
-Continue to cook until the meat is cooked through and there’s no longer any pink.
+In a Dutch oven, brown the meat, breaking it up with a wooden spoon as it cooks into small pieces.
+Continue cooking until the meat is cooked through and no longer pink.

 -